oracle/ojdbc-extensions/ojdbc-provider-hashicorp/README.md

 The Oracle DataSource uses a new prefix `jdbc:oracle:thin:@config-hcpvaultsecret://` to identify that the configuration parameters should be loaded using HCP Vault Secrets.
 Users need to indicate the secret name (`SECRET_NAME`) with the following syntax:

 <pre>
-jdbc:oracle:thin:@config-hcpvault://{secret-name}[?option1=value1&option2=value2...]
+jdbc:oracle:thin:@config-hcpvaultsecret://{secret-name}[?option1=value1&option2=value2...]
 </pre>

-The `app-name` refers to the name of the secret to retrieve from HCP Vault Secrets
+The `secret-name` refers to the name of the secret to retrieve from HCP Vault Secrets

 ### JSON Payload format